mcanueste/dockerized-gitlab-runner/README.md

 Gitlab provides the necessary tools for CI/CD itself, but a server that listens to the changes is still required.
-Conveniently, Gitlab also provides an open source tool for that, which is called [Gitlab Runner](https://gitlab.com/gitlab-org/gitlab-runner).
+Conveniently, Gitlab also provides an tool for that, which is called [Gitlab Runner](https://gitlab.com/gitlab-org/gitlab-runner).

 We need to [install the gitlab-runner](https://docs.gitlab.com/runner/install/) to an environment which will act as a server for Gitlab CI/CD, and [register the